derNarr/achrolabutils/README.txt

-achrolabutils contains useful scripts for running the visionlab.
+achrolabutils contains useful scripts for running the vision laboratory.
 TODO: add more details

 achrolabutils contains module achrolab and two submodules eyeone and wasco.